yarlagaddajeevika/customer-survey-backend/README.md

 * Also maybe you may want to add new features to this project(i.e. "question" table addition: *Users->Surveys->Questions->Answers* relation..)

-You can access to front-end side of this project from here: [Customer Satisfaction Survey UI.](https://github.com/Sillyon/customer-satisfaction-survey-ui)
+You can access to front-end side of this project from here: [Customer Survey UI.](https://github.com/yarlagaddajeevika/customer-survey-UI.git)